P. Chidambaram: Family and personal life

 Chidambaram's mother, Lakshmi Acchi, was the daughter of Sir Annamalai Chettiar, a banker and merchant, and was granted the title of Raja by the British.
 Annamalai Chettiar was the founder of Annamalai University and United India Insurance Company Limited.
 His brother, Ramaswami Chettiar, was the founder of the Indian Bank and the co-founder of the Indian Overseas Bank.

 He is married to Nalini Chidambaram, daughter of Justice (Retd.)
 Palapatti Sadaya Goundar Kailasam and Mrs. Soundra Kailasam, a renowned Tamil poet and author.
 Nalini Chidambaram is a senior advocate practising in the Madras High Court and the Supreme Court of India.
 He has a son, Karti P. Chidambaram, who graduated with a BBA degree from the University of Texas, Austin, and a Masters in Law from the University of Cambridge.
 Karti, a member of the Congress Party's AICC, is active in Tamil Nadu state politics.
 Karti is married to Dr. Srinidhi Rangarajan, a well-known Bharathanatyam dancer and medical doctor, working with the Apollo Group of Hospitals in Chennai.
 Karti and Srinidhi have a daughter, Aditi Nalini Chidambaram.

-Health Issues

-He suffers from Crohn's disease.